KILL THE NOISE

 Threat analysts need a phishing removal tool to quarantine emails with a single click, from any mailbox without disrupting the mail environment.
 They also need to do the reverse, unquarantining messages later found to be harmless.
 Cofense’s phishing incident response tools let them do just that.

-Help Educate Users on Real Threats
+Phishing Awareness Programs Educate Users on Real Threats

 Organizations have limited time for user phishing awareness programs, so each educational activity must count.
 Without input from security analysts, awareness managers don’t know which threats to educate users on, which leaves gaps in training and can lead to security incidents.